AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/creating-and-managing-reports/export-data.md

 You always receive the default tab of a report when a report is sent or scheduled for a delivery, unless the report has a special view.

-If your report has special formatting in the web application, the report should be delivered with the special formatting when the Details and the Matrix tabs are delivered for .pdf and Excel files only.
+If your report has special formatting in the web application, the report should be delivered with the special formatting when the Details and the Matrix tabs are delivered, for .pdf and Excel files only.

 >[!NOTE]
 >